AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Feasibility Study

 \subsection{SKill Exploration}

-Before the exploration, AXIS was provided with 6 basic actions, as shown in Table~\ref{tab:basic}.
-Then, 347 seed files were used for the AXIS to explore.
-After the exploration, AXIS discovered 73 skills with different hierarchies.
+Before the exploration, AXIS is provided with the initial skill library which composed of 6 basic actions as shown in Table~\ref{tab:basic}.
+Then, 347 seed files are used for AXIS to explore.
+After the exploration, AXIS discovers 73 skills with different hierarchies.
 Majority of the skills (44) discovered have a skill hierarchy 1.
 The rest is composed of 24 skills with hierarchy 2, 3 skills with hierarchy 3, and 2 skills with hierarchy 4.
 Table~\ref{tab:explored} displays several successfully validated skills discovered during the exploration process.